John Trevor Kelly

 John Trevor Kelly (1914 - 24 August 1939) was an Australian convicted murderer.
 He had a history of criminal behaviour in the Lismore district from about 1935, mainly involving cheque fraud (often associated with alcohol consumption).
-In September 1937, Kelly was convicted of the abduction of a young girl and served a sentence of about a year in a prison farm.
+In September 1937, Kelly was convicted of the abduction of a young girl, whom he had planned to molest, and served a sentence of about a year in a prison farm.
 In early February 1939, he was working as a farmhand at 'Hillcrest' farm near Tenterfield, where he brutally murdered Marjorie Constance Sommerlad, the sister of the farm's owner.
 Kelly was executed for the crime at Long Bay Penitentiary in August 1939.
 He was the last person to be judicially executed in the state of New South Wales.

-Biography

 Early years

 John Trevor Kelly was born in 1914 at Tenterfield, a regional township in north-east New South Wales (close to the border with Queensland).
 He was the son and youngest child of Michael Kelly and Johanna (née Larracy).
 John had an older sister, Maureen, born in June 1910 in Queensland.
 Soon after John's birth, the Kelly family moved to Lismore.
 The family lived at 71 Union-street in South Lismore, and from the early 1920s, John's father, M. A. ('Mick') Kelly, worked as a livestock agent for Barnes' Bacon Co. (based at Homebush Bay in Sydney).

-Kelly's older sister Maureen died at her parent's residence in Union-street, Lismore, on 3 March 1927, aged 17 years.
+Kelly's older sister Maureen died at her parents' residence in Union-street, Lismore, on 3 March 1927, aged 17 years.